The Saddle Point Problem of Polynomials: Solving optimization problems

 \eit \end{theorem}

 We would like to remark that when $F,g,h$ are generic, every minimizer of \reff{optF:KKT:xy} is an isolated real solution of \reff{cpxkkt:Fxy}.
-This is because \reff{cpxkkt:Fxy} has finitely many complex solutions for generic $F,g,h$.
+This is because \reff{cpxkkt:Fxy} has only finitely many complex solutions for generic $F,g,h$.
 Therefore, Algorithm~\ref{alg:LaSDP:xy} has finite convergence for generic cases.
+We would also like to remark that Proposition~\ref{prop:Alg4.1} and Theorem~\ref{thm:Lascvg:xy} assume that the semidefinite relaxation~\reff{<F,w>:lasrlx:ordk} is solved exactly.
+However, semidefinite programs are usually solved numerical (e.g., by {\tt SeDuMi}), for better computational performance.
+Therefore, in computational practice, the optimizers obtained by Algorithm~\ref{alg:LaSDP:xy} are correct up to numerical errors.
+This is a common feature of all numerical methods.